 To repair a drive using chkdsk, follow these simple steps:

-- Firstly, Close all running programs including background apps, because if any apps are using the hard drive during the repair, it may cause the applications to stop or the repair to fail.
+1. Firstly, Close all running programs, including background apps, because if any apps are using the hard drive during the repair, it may cause the applications to stop or the repair to fail and then Open the command prompt as an administrator.
+Press Windows Key + R to open the Run… dialogue box.command prompt with admin rights

-Command Prompt - Type cmd in the box and Press Ctrl + Shift + Enter.
-This will open the command prompt in administrator mode, allowing you the full access to the drive for repair.
+2. Type cmd in the box and Press Ctrl + Shift + Enter.
+This will open the command prompt in administrator mode, allowing you full access to the drive for repair. open cmd prompt

-- Now type “chkdsk /f d:” without quotes.
+3. Now type “chkdsk /f d:” without quotes.
 Here, replace d: with the drive letter of the drive you want to repair.
-Press the Enter key.
+Press the Enter key.chkdsk f d

 There is a high chance that you can copy files without the Data Error Cyclic Redundancy Check message popping up now.
-If there are too many errors in the drive, you may want to format it.
-But before formatting the drive, you can always try to recover the important files and documents from the drive by following the steps mentioned earlier.
+You may want to format it if the drive has too many errors.
+But before formatting the drive, you can always try to recover the critical files and documents from the drive by following the steps mentioned earlier.

 Are You Facing: Windows was Unable to Complete the Format